 What will we do again in Zambia?
 More tours.
 When we only spent the morning in Chobe National Park, we were sorely disappointed when the safari ended.
 We longed to see more.
 This will be our opportunity to return to this special place which over 30,000 elephants make their home.

 |The mating season continues.
 Warthogs hang around with females and their offspring with high hopes.
 The males make a train-like sound when they feel particularly amorous.|

-We’ll have no shortage of ways to stay busy when there are four countries that come together at the Zambezi River in Zambia.
+We’ll have no shortage of ways to stay busy when four countries come together at the Zambezi River in Zambia.
 We’ll plan everything once we arrive.

-For now, we can sit back and relax, and continue to enjoy our next few months until we have to figure this out one more time in November.
-After that next 90 days, in February, we’ll be off to Kenya, not needing a visa extension again.
+For now, we can sit back and relax and continue to enjoy our next few months until we have to figure this out one more time in November.
+In February, after the next 90 days, we’ll be off to Kenya, not needing a visa extension again.

 With time moving on here, I need to wrap this up.
 Hopefully, tomorrow, we’ll have plenty of great photos to share from today’s self-drive through Kruger.
-Once again we feel the anticipation and excitement of going into Kruger and especially this time when we have the opportunity to see old friends.
+Once again, we feel the anticipation and excitement of going into Kruger, especially when we have the opportunity to see old friends.

 Have a fantastic day!